UPDATED December 2010 - Check out the latest Guide to Gifts for Shakespeare Geeks!

 But that's hardly true, is it?
 Would that imply that Mercutio, Tybalt and Paris are also all about 13?
 Surely it was the case that men simply chose younger wives (Capulet is much older than his wife, is he not?), and actually we can assume that Romeo and the others are what, maybe late teens, early 20's?

 Join the "Shakespeare is Universal" campaign today!
-Shakespeare's coolest words for you to wear.
-Limited time, limited edition only!
+Limited time, limited edition!
+Proceeds to charity!

 It wouldn't stage well these days to point out that age difference, of course.
 I can just imagine R&J being closed down because it promotes pedophilia or something.
 But honestly I'm cool with it (the age difference, not the pedophilia!)- the more I read the play (I'm studying it lately for a project I'm doing), the more I appreciate the fact that Juliet is the most mature person in it.
 So the fact that she's 13, surrounded by people that are sometimes generations older than her, is quite impressive.
 I don't need to make her older to justify anything, and I don't need to make Romeo younger to get it to balance out.